 There’s a great quote by Maya Angelou that says, “People will forget what you said, people will forget what you did, but they’ll never forget how you made them feel.”
 And this is so true!
 It doesn’t matter at all that someone has acne – being able to help them see themselves for who they are and showing support means more than anything else!

-The movement of Acne Positivity Day has accomplished reducing stigma surrounding acne, empowering individuals around the world, and improving self-esteem within those struggling with acne.
+The movement of Acne Positivity Day has accomplished reducing stigma surrounding acne, empowering individuals worldwide, and improving self-esteem within those struggling with acne.

 1. Drink lots of water